danbz/aesthetic-programming/source/Table_Of_Content.md

 ## Acknowledgments

-shall we use an array list and a print function?
+shall we use an array list and a print function? yes good idea.

 ## OSP

 ## Preface